 Everyday, in some way, each of us begins each new day by lying to ourselves that nothing “bad” will happen to us today.
 It’s like it’s part of our human nature.
 We know that people are involved in accidents every day that end their lives or incapacitate them; that’s just it, we tell ourselves that it will happen to someone … Read the rest

 Great, you created your estate plan; and by getting crucial documents drafted and signed, you are ahead of most people in planning for your future.
 An estate plan is not a “set it and forget it” type of thing.
-The only thing worse than not having an estate plan, is to have one that does not match the person’s goals … Read the rest
+The only thing worse than not having a plan, is having one that does not match your goals and wishes.
+You … Read the rest

-First and foremost, just because you have been named in someone’s Will as the Executor of their Estate does not mean that you are automatically the Executor as soon as that person has died.
+First and foremost, just because you were named in someone’s Will as the Executor of their Estate does not mean that you are automatically the Executor as soon as that person has died.
 Being named in someone’s Will as their Executor only means that you have been nominated.
-The probate court must appoint you as the Executor before … Read the rest
+The probate court must appoint you as the Executor before you … Read the rest

-Of all that has been written and discussed about what a revocable trust is and is not and how tax laws have changed to make revocable trusts applicable to more people, there is still more to be stated about how a revocable trust, under New Hampshire’s laws, can benefit you and your family.
+Much has been written and discussed about what a revocable trust is and how tax laws have changed to make revocable trusts applicable to more people.
+However, it is important to note how a revocable trust, under New Hampshire’s laws, can benefit you and your family.

-In a discussion of how a revocable … Read the rest
+There are a number of ways to organize a discussion about how a revocable … Read the rest

 Property is anything that is owned by a person or company.
 It can be bought, sold, traded, stolen, or destroyed.
 Property can be owned by a single person, or jointly between two or more people.
 Tangible items such as a car, books, clothes, DVDs, or that collection of weird looking clowns are considered personal property.
 Real estate or real property … Read the rest